Diagnostic Medical Sonography

 5 Credits (20P)

 Application of technical and professional aspects of diagnostic ultrasound in a hospital or clinical setting at a proficient level.
 Ongoing reinforcement and broadening of knowledge base related to hospital procedures and policies.
 Continued observation, assistance and performance of patient care and sonographic duties under limited supervision.
 Restricted to: DMS majors.
-Restricted to Community Colleges campuses only.
+Restricted to Community College campuses only.

 DMS 290.
 Small Parts & Superficial Structures